About James McCoy

 I am an independent celebrant based in Edinburgh, trained by the International College of Professional Celebrants (ICPC) in early 2021.

 With a calm, reassuring presence, a background in writing, and extensive experience in public speaking, I take time to listen carefully and craft ceremonies that feel authentic, meaningful and true to the occasion.
-Whether you’re planning a wedding, a funeral, a naming ceremony or another milestone, I am here to help you mark it with confidence, clarity and care.
+Whether you are planning a wedding, funeral, naming ceremony or other milestone, I am here to help you mark it with clarity, confidence and care.
+I also hold full public liability insurance, offering extra reassurance to both families and professionals.

-In addition to my work as a celebrant, I also run Eulonique, a separate service that helps people write their own eulogies and legacy letters in advance.
-Both sides of my work are rooted in the same values—care, clarity and helping people mark life’s moments in a way that feels true to them.
+In addition to my work as a celebrant, I run Eulonique, a separate service that helps people write their own eulogies and legacy letters in advance.
+Both parts of my work are rooted in the same values: care, clarity, and helping people mark life’s moments in ways that feel true to them.

 What Others Have Said